 Ovarian Cancer

-For most people with ovarian cancer treatment goes according to plan, but for a minority something goes wrong, causing additional health problems.
+For most people with ovarian cancer, treatment goes according to plan; however, for a minority, something goes wrong, causing additional complications or health problems.
 Such treatment complications are rare and the problems they cause may last longer than the more common side effects of treatment, which are usually reversible.
 Women with complications often feel that they keep getting set back on their road to recovery, which can be upsetting and frustrating.

-After any abdominal surgery adhesions can form.
+Adhesions can form after any abdominal surgery.
 These are growths of fibrous tissue, like scars, that stick tissue and organs together.
 Adhesions sometimes cause problems and one woman we interviewed developed acute pain and had to have an operation to remove adhesions that were blocking her bowel.
 Another woman had chronic diarrhoea after surgery because a valve had been removed which normally prevented bile salts from entering the bowel.
 Once recognised this was quickly controlled with medicine.

 She eventually needed an operation to remove adhesions that were blocking her bowel.